-It is customary that degree requirements be met during the 36 consecutive months after admission to the program.
-The grading scale for didactic and clinical courses is outlined on page 19 of this handbook.
+It is customary that degree requirements be met during the 36 consecutive months after admission.
+The grading scale for didactic and clinical courses is outlined in Article 5.13 of the School of Health Professions Student Handbook.

 Program Objectives

 Upon successful completion of the Doctor of Nursing Practice (Nurse Anesthesia), the graduate will be able to: